evavro/CSS-Morph/README.md

 Basic Usage
 --------

-You can apply automatic style transitions on all elements
+You can easily apply automatic style transitions to every DOM element

 <code>
 $('*').morph();
 </code>

-or to individual DOM elements; it's simply a matter of your jQuery selector:
+or to individual elements; it's simply a matter of your jQuery selector:

 <code>
 $('#test_div').morph();